PriceLab/DOCKET/integration/Readme_pipe2.md

 $ docker-compose up
 $ docker-compose exec docket bash
 ```
-Once you are in the docker enviroment: [jovyan@137216bcc469:/app$ , you can run the following the example with the input files from
+Once you are in the docker enviroment: [jovyan@137216bcc469:/app$ ,
+you can run the following the example with the input files

 ### About the input files:
 #### Parameter files in /app/integration/config/config_LUAD_GDSC_TCGA